X16Community/x16-docs/X16 Reference - Appendix Z - 65816 Processor Upgrade.md

-# Appendix  ZZ9 Plural Z α: The WDC 65816 Processor Support Plan
+# Appendix  Z: The WDC 65816 Processor Upgrade Plans

 ## Beware of Leopard

-This is a living document with information being updated regularly as the 65816 plans materialize.
+This is a temporary/living document with information being updated regularly as the 65816 plans materialize.
+If/when the project matures, this content may likely end up within other documents.

 ## Overview